The Matilda Project

 The Giving Tree

 Led by our Service Learning Coordinator, students and parents bring Christmas gifts for the children of the Shepherd Centre Foundation in Kajang.
-This event instils a feeling of gratitude among AISM students and the community for their own circumstances, helping them to develop compassion for the less fortunate. -
+This event instils a feeling of gratitude among AISM students and the community for their own circumstances, helping them to develop compassion for the less fortunate.

-End of Year Stationery Donations
+End Of Year Stationery Donations

 It is our tradition to donate a significant amount of used stationery to charity at every year end.
 Our Year 10 students donated used resources to the Chin School Organisation (CSO), the Rohingya Schools and also, the Afghani Schools around Kuala Lumpur.